shadowthreads/shadow-threads/README.md

 That demo shows AI coding workflow state, revision lineage, execution replay, and replay verification in one place.

+Shadow Threads is currently designed to be self-hosted.

+Developers run the backend locally or in their own environment, then connect their workflows through the SDK, API, CLI, or MCP layer.

 ## Quickstart

 ### Prerequisites